goyo-star/PivotPanic/README.md

 # 🎯 PivotPanic - You vs. QuickSort

-> Oi, fancy a proper challenge?
+> Mate, fancy a proper challenge?
 This isn’t your nan’s sorting visualiser - it’s you vs. QuickSort in a full‑on race.

 ---